How to Create a $5,000+ Coaching Package (3 Steps)

 If you’ve never gotten paid for coaching before, your first step is just to sell a single session at any price.
 After that, I recommend the High End Hybrid: a long-term package with a retainer on the backend.

-If you want some more examples of packages that my clients are selling right now, I’ve put all the details into a PDF for you.
+If you want some more examples of business and life coaching packages that my clients are selling right now, I’ve put all the details into a PDF for you.

 Click the button below to download: